adosia/Contracts/vesting-solution/README.md

 # Project Catalyst Fund 7 Vesting Contract

 Each contract is compiled specifically for a single token vestment solution.
-This allows a single contract to handle an entire vesting group where each utxo is a member of the vesting group.
-The logic allows for a nice seperation of assets and amazing customization of per vesting group basis.
+This allows a single contract to handle an entire vesting group where each utxo represents a member of the vesting group.
+This logic allows for a nice seperation of assets and amazing customization on vesting user level.
 The contract provides the functionality for linear vesting with weighted multisig on-chain voting.
+Inside this contract, the right to vest and vote is determined by public key hashes.
+This means the representation of a user's right to vest can not be traded.

 This contract is designed for a service provider to handle all UI/UX and receive payment for their services.
-The scripts in this repository allow for basic cli/web functionality for testing purposes only.
+The scripts in this repository allow for basic cli/web functionality for testing purposes only and will need to expanded upon for production environments.
 Please use the current release for the most stable version of the smart contract.

 The project is being released under Apache License 2.0 (Apache-2.0) so you can do what you like with this repo, as long as you include the required notices.
 If the contract gains traction post release then I will continue to contribute else it will end after the fund7 completion date, June 3rd 2022.

 ## Parameter Customization

-Each vesting contract has a predefine parameter structure that can not be changed.
-These are parameters that are withheld for every UTxO inside the contract and require the vesting group to agree before the vesting contract is compiled.
+Each vesting contract has a contract parameter structure that is defined at compile time and can not be changed in the future.
+These are the global parameters for every UTxO inside the contract.
+These values are required and must be agreed upon by the vesting group before the vesting contract is compiled.

 ```hs
 data VestingContractParams = VestingContractParams